 Pima County Human Resources Department reserves the right to admit to the selection process only those candidates that meet the minimum/desired qualifications.
 All applications will be assessed based on an evaluation of the listed education and experience.
 Candidates meeting the minimum/desired qualifications may be further evaluated/scored against any advertised Preferred Qualifications.
 The hiring authority will interview and select the successful candidate from a referral list provided by Human Resources.
 Additional assessments/testing may be required as part of the selection process.

 Licenses and Certificates: Valid driver license is required at time of application.
 Valid AZ driver license is required at time of appointment.
 The successful applicant will be subject to a 39-month DOT Motor Vehicle Record review to determine applicant's suitability to operate county vehicles in accordance with Pima County administrative procedures.
-Any offer of employment resulting from this recruitment is contingent upon Risk Management's review and approval of the candidate's driving record.
+Any offer of employment resulting from this recruitment is contingent upon Fleet Services' review and approval of the candidate's driving record.
+Some positions require a valid Arizona commercial driver license (CDL) with appropriate endorsement(s) at the time of appointment, or prior to completion of an initial/promotional probation period.
+Positions requiring a CDL are also subject to applicable State of Arizona and federal standards, rules, and regulations on physical requirements including drug and alcohol testing.
 Failure to obtain and maintain the required licenses and certifications shall be grounds for termination.

 Physical/Sensory Requirements: Some positions require the ability to: lift and carry up to seventy-five pounds; safely operate assigned vehicles and other powered equipment; work in extremes of heat, humidity, dust, cold; safely wear required safety clothing/equipment; work with on in the presence of obnoxious odors; work with noxious or potentially hazardous chemicals, compounds or products; ascend and descend ladders and stairs to reach and work upon elevated or below-grade work platforms and job sites; differentiate between colors.